 Tertiary qualifications enable impoverished youths to secure salaried professions which can lift an entire extended family out of poverty.

-So far, ZOA has supported the further education of 53 bright students, many of who are now working as teachers, managers and nurses, enabling them to fund siblings’ schooling, build homes and care for grandparents.
+So far, ZOA has supported the further education of 68 students, many of who are now working as teachers, managers and nurses, enabling them to fund siblings’ schooling, build homes and care for grandparents and other relations.

 Click right to watch videos of current University of Zambia students, Exillia Kabbadula (veterinary medicine), and Samson Mangena (law) talking about the impact of educational support from ZOA.

 Educating bright young people to tertiary level is also vital to Zambia’s development, as there is a serious shortage of teachers, health professionals, and civil servants.